SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

       :::note
       Ensure your total new allocation is not less than the consumed credits.
       :::
-      You can select **Credits to be Added** and enter the recommended credit value or value of your choice to top-up additional credits to avoid credit depletion.
-This recommendation is calculated based on the usage forecast and average credit usage per day for the selected contract period.
+      You can select **Credits to be Added** and enter either the recommended credit value or a value of your choice to top-up additional credits and avoid credit depletion.
+This recommendation is calculated based on the usage forecast and the average daily credit usage for the selected contract period.

       **Example 1**: Consider that you are heading towards credit depletion and need to add more credits.
 The below image shows you have almost run out of the credits (1840/1841) allocated to the child org.
 To increase the credits to the child org, select **Credits to be Added**.
 An info icon will appear below with a suggestion on how many credits can be added to this child org based on the usage forecast.
 So, in this case, it is suggested that you add 135 credits.<br/> <img src={useBaseUrl('img/subscriptions/modify-allocation-recommendation.png')} style={{border:'1px solid gray'}} alt="modify-allocation-recommendation" width="450" />
       <br/>Click **View Details** to view the detailed breakdown of the recommended value.<br/> <img src={useBaseUrl('img/subscriptions/modify-allocation-usage-forecast.png')} style={{border:'1px solid gray'}} alt="modify-allocation-usage-forecast" width="450" />